Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 I laid out the workings of the human mind and behavioral fiber.
 This chapter lays out the social fiber of human society.
 This is really fundamental since we are individual pieces in a puzzle that should collectively assemble together in peace and harmony.I explained what the human mind and behavioral fiber are.
 Here's the social fiber of human society.
 This is fundamental since we are individual pieces in a collective puzzle that should assemble in peace and harmony.
 Click To Tweet

-This blog post is an excerpt from chapter 12.1 of the book Audit of the Universe.
+This blog post is an excerpt from chapter 3.1 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Human Society, the Only Global Social Species
+Please use the Social Network links just below to share this information from The Explanation, Human Society, the Only Global Social Species